-Criteria JORC Code explanation Commentary and land tenure status as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-E74/651 (Mt Short JV) located ~420km ESE of Perth Western Australia.
-E74/632 is held 100% by WML through wholly owned subsidiary company Liquid Lithium Pty Ltd. E74/651 is held 100% by Aurora Resources Pty Ltd, a wholly owned subsidiary company of Anax Metals Limited (Anax).
+The Ravensthorpe Projects comprise granted tenure E74/632 (Mt Cattlin) and E74/651 (Mt Short JV) located ~420km ESE of Perth Western Australia.
+E74/632 is held 100% by WML through wholly owned subsidiary company Liquid Lithium Pty Ltd. E74/651 is held 100% by Aurora Resources Pty Ltd, a wholly owned subsidiary company of Anax Metals

+Criteria JORC Code explanation Commentary Limited (Anax).
 WML has entered into a Farm-In and JV agreement with Anax whereby it can earn a 70% interest in E74/651 by spending \$1.5 million on exploration within 3 years.
 WML must spend \$150,000 within 9 months of executing the JV agreement.
 Both tenements are in good standing.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Multiple companies have explored the tenure for gold and base metals since the 1960s.
 There has been no exploration for lithium prior to WML acquiring the rights to the tenure.
 Diamond drilling undertaken by Billiton in 1999 (A58766) and RAB drilling by Greenstone Resources in 2000 (A60621) logged pegmatites in multiple drill holes targeting base metals on the Mt Short JV.
-There is no prior recorded drilling on the Mt Cattlin EL.
+There is no prior recorded drilling on the Mt Cattlin EL (E74/623).
 Geology Deposit type, geological setting and style of mineralisation.
 The Archean Ravensthorpe Greenstone Belt is prospective for lithium pegmatites, volcanogenic massive sulphides, nickel massive sulphides, REE and gold.
 WML is exploring for pegmatite-hosted lithium mineralisation similar to that being mined at Allkem's Mt Cattlin located to the south.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar Refer to tables and body of text within this announcement for drill hole locations and other relevant data.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this Refer to tables and body of text within this announcement for drill hole locations and other relevant data.